Disclosure: This post may contain affiliate links.

 Step 1: Grate the zucchini.
 This is key!
 Slice the ends off of the zucchini, then use a box grater to grate the zucchini into a large bowl.

 Step 4: Bake.
 Grease a baking sheet with nonstick spray or line it with parchment paper.
 Then, use a 1/4 cup measuring cup, scoop out the zucchini and form it into a ball with your hands, placing it on a baking sheet.
 Use your hand to gently press down, forming the zucchini into fritters.
-Spray the fritters with a little bit of nonstick spray beforehand, which will help them get crispy in the oven.
+Spray the fritters with nonstick spray beforehand (I use avocado oil spray), which will help them get crispy in the oven.

 FAQs and Tips